True Briton (1775 ship): Career

 On 31 January 1779 Bellona brought Amitie into Lisbon.
 Amitie was armed with 18 guns, 10 swivel guns, and had a crew of 54 men.
 She was sailing from St Ubes to South Carolina with a cargo of salt, wine, oil, fruit, soap, and several chests of arms.
 Fairweather had been at Lisbon when he had heard that Amitie was fitting out and he had sailed to intercept her.
 Amitie arrived at Liverpool on 23 February.

 Next, Bellona captured Necessity.
 The capture took place on 14 March at 42°31′N 30°49′W. Necessity, of about 400 tons (bm), Peu Ardent, master, was armed with twelve 6 and 4-pounder guns.
 She was on her way from Bordeaux to Port au Prince with a cargo consisting of 2000 barrels of flour, 360 barrels of beef and pork, 60 tons of wine, and other general cargo such as cordage.
 Necessity arrived at Lisbon on 25 March.

 In May 1780, Bellona, Fairweather, master, arrived at Jamaica with a prize worth £4,000.
 Bellona was on a cruize, and coming from Africa.
 Bellona, Fairweather, master, arrived back at Liverpool on 17 November.

 On her return her owners sold Bellona.
 New owners transferred her from privateering to enslaving.

-4th enslaving voyage (1781–1783): Captain Francis Holland acquired a letter of marque on 11 September 1781.
+4th voyage transporting enslaved people (1781–1783): Captain Francis Holland acquired a letter of marque on 11 September 1781.
 He sailed from Liverpool on 26 October.
 He acquired captives at Ouidah/Whydah, and Bellona stopped at São Tomé on her way to the West Indies.
 She sailed from there on 25 July, "full of slaves".
 She arrived at Kingston, Jamaica on 25 September 1782 with 411 captives.
 She left Jamaica on 22 December, bound for Liverpool, and arrived there on 8 March 1783.
 She had left Liverpool with 52 crew members and had suffered 11 crew deaths on her voyage.

-5th enslaving voyage (1783–1784): Captain Holland sailed from Liverpool on 19 June 1783.
+5th voyage transporting enslaved people (1783–1784): Captain Holland sailed from Liverpool on 19 June 1783.
 He acquired captives at Bonny.
 Bellona arrived at Kingston on 6 February 1784, with 525 captives.
 She sailed for Liverpool on 22 March, and arrived back there on 9 May.
 She had sailed from Liverpool with 43 crew members, and had suffered five crew deaths on her voyage.